uc-cdis/fence/README.md

 Fence is an authentication (AuthN) and authorization (AuthZ) service used primarily by the Gen3 Data Commons Software Stack.

-It utilizes OpenID Connect flow (an extention of OAuth2) to generate tokens for clients.
+It utilizes OpenID Connect flow (an extension of OAuth2) to generate tokens for clients.
 It can also provide tokens directly to a user.